When an event has triggered, one or more actions will launch. Actions are executed, one after another in sequential order, because of an event.

 To find the events for the button, click the down arrow ▼ on the button itself to open up a menu.

-Note the thunderbolt icon?
+Note theicon which looks like a thunderbolt?
 That's an event.
-Unsurprisingly, there is only one event, and that is the Click event.
+Unsurprisingly, there is only one event for a buttons, and that is the Click event

 Hopefully, understanding this event is straightforward: the Click event occurs when a user on your screen clicks the button.